MetricsenseCall Analytics

 Two duties make or break an insurance call.

 Staying inside general advice, and getting the product facts right.
 Metricsense flags the likely failures across 100% of calls, the same day.
+Get these right and you do more than stay compliant.
+You stop losing sales to agents who play it too safe at the line.

 Licensing boundary